StemVibrations/STEM/docs/installation.rst

 Installing STEM as a user
 .........................
-To install STEM stable release, run the following code:
+To install STEM stable release, run the following code in your environment:

 .. code-block::